HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="popular-schemas.png",
   caption="Most popular schema types.", description="A bar chart of schema type implementations by popularity.
-30% of sites have adopted a website schema from schema.org.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=201128426&format=interactive", sheets_gid="432096465", sql_file="structured-data-schema-types.sql",
+30% of sites have adopted a website schema from schema.org. `schema.org/WebSite` is used on 31% of desktop pages, `schema.org/SearchAction` on 27%, `schema.org/WebPage` on 23%, `schema.org/-UnknownType-` on 22%, `schema.org/Organization` on 21%, `schema.org/ListItem` on 19%, `schema.org/BreadcrumbList` on 18%, `schema.org/ImageObject` on 16%, `schema.org/ReadAction` on 15%, `schema.org/EntryPoint` on 14%, `schema.org/SiteNavigationElement` on 6%, `schema.org/PostalAddress` on 6%, `schema.org/WPHeader` on 5%, `schema.org/WPFooter` on 5%, and finally `schema.org/Person` on 5% of desktop pages.
+Mobile is almost identical with 30%, 26%, 23%, 22%, 20%, 18%, 18%, 16%, 14%, 13%, 7%, 6%, 5%, 5%, and 5% respectively.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=201128426&format=interactive",
+  sheets_gid="432096465",
+  sql_file="structured-data-schema-types.sql",